| David W. Bates, MD, MSC

 Dr. Bates is an internationally renowned expert in patient safety, using information technology to improve clinical decision-making, quality-of-care, cost-effectiveness, and outcomes assessment in medical practice .

-A practicing general internist, Dr. Bates is Senior Vice President for Quality and Safety and Chief Quality Officer for both the Brigham and Women's Hospital and the Brigham and Women's Physicians Organization.
+A practicing general internist, Dr. Bates is Chief Clincal Innovation Officer at the Brigham and Women's Hospital.
 He mainitains his positions as Chief of the Division of General Internal Medicine and Primary Care at Brigham and Women's Hospital, Professor of Medicine at Harvard Medical School, and Professor of Health Policy and Management at the Harvard School of Public Health, where he co-directs the Program in Clinical Effectiveness.
 He also serves as Medical Director of Clinical and Quality Analysis, Information Systems for Partners Healthcare System.

 At a time when patient safety has become a key driver for focusing national attention on health-care quality, Dr. Bates' work has not only shown the magnitude of the problem but also provided a blueprint for helping solve it.
 He led a seminal study on the epidemiology of drug-related injuries, demonstrating that the most effective way to prevent serious medication errors is to focus on improving the systems.
 He has also performed many studies on how computerized, evidence-based guidelines can improve quality and efficiency.
 Dr. Bates has been recognized for several years by Modern Healthcare magazine as one of the “100 most powerful” individuals in U.S. health care.